foundry-vtt-community/wiki.js/development/api/helpers.md

 - `formInput` optional arguments are an instance of [FormInputConfig](https://foundryvtt.com/api/v12/interfaces/foundry.applications.fields.FormInputConfig.html)
 - `formGroup` optional arguments are a union of FormInputConfig and [FormGroupConfig](https://foundryvtt.com/api/v12/interfaces/foundry.applications.fields.FormGroupConfig.html)

-One example of their implementation is the new UserConfig application, available at `resources\app\client-esm\applications\sheets\user-config.mjs` and its template `resources\app\templates\sheets\user-config.hbs`
+One example of their implementation is the UserConfig application, available at `client\applications\sheets\user-config.mjs` (`client-esm\applications\sheets\user-config.mjs` in v12) and its template `templates\sheets\user-config.hbs`

 #### The `widget` option

-One way to offload HTML construction from the Handlebars template to a javascript function is the `widget` option, which takes a function with the signature `(FormGroupConfig, FormInputConfig} => HTMLDivElement`\*.
+One way to offload HTML construction from the Handlebars template to a javascript function is the `widget` option, which takes a function with the signature `(FormGroupConfig, FormInputConfig) => HTMLDivElement`\*.
 This is only available to the `formGroup` helper, not `formInput`, and its actual utility as compared to defining the structure in the template directly depends on the complxity of the application.

 \*The function could technically return any HTML element with a valid `outerHTML` property, not just a div.